 A recent study sheds light on this.
-Fatty or sweet foods (those hedonic foods, including desserts and other foods you consider a treat) trigger the numbing, mindless action-pathway to eat even more.
+Fatty or sweet foods (those hedonic foods, including desserts and other foods you consider a treat) trigger the numbing, mindless action pathway to eat even more.
 (Foo and Mason).

 Your brain makes overeating tasty foods so irresistible even in the face of opposing cognitive and motivational forces.
-Have a plan of what you’ll eat, even if others around you eat the high calorie or high-fat foods.
+Have a plan of what you’ll eat, even if others around you eat the high-calorie or high-fat foods.

 In short, “comfort foods” keep you well above feeling bad and put you in a numbing euphoria.
 Plus, when you’re around others while out in a restaurant, social pressure plus higher serotonin or dopamine might induce one to eat more!
 How can you combat that?
-You can’t easily do it, so make your meal out your one treat for the week or month and enjoy!
+You can’t easily do it, so make your meal out of your one treat for the week or month and enjoy!